matmas/spacecraft3d/input_icons/README.txt

 Input Icons is different in the sense that it tries to support every keyboard key, mouse and joypad button that Godot recognizes.
-Instead of bundling hundreds of prerendered textures for keyboard keys with textual labels it renders them on the fly.
+Instead of bundling hundreds of prerendered textures for keyboard keys with textual labels it renders them on the fly which also results in more flexibility in the end.

 Most users of Input Icons will use InputActionTextureRect for displaying the currently mapped input action in UI and maybe InputActionButton which wraps